noodldocs/noodldocs.github.io/2.4/nodes/ui-elements/text-input/README.md

 <##head##>
 # Text Input

-This node places a Text Input which can be used to capture information from a user.
+This node places a Text Input field which can be used to capture information from a user.

 ![](/textinput_visual.png ':class=img-size-l')